 - Never open attachments or click on links unless you’ve verified that they’ve come from a trusted source.

-- If you clicked on a malicious link or attachment, change your password immediately and contact our Help Desk.
+- If you clicked on a malicious link or attachment, change your password immediately.

 - Train yourself and your team on identifying phishing emails with mock phishing scenarios

 Email security training is for employees to develop security awareness.
 We use and offer a service that allows you to test and train your users to minimize the dangerous risks of social engineering, phishing, and ransomware attacks.
 This service provides thousands of phishing templates that you send to your users to test their attentiveness.
 Your organization will be provided with security awareness test reports that show each user’s clicking, replying, data entering, reporting, and attachment opening activity.
 This information is used to generate a phishing-prone percentage which informs you on their phishing detection and consciousness.

 Social Engineering– when a hacker manipulates, influences, or deceives you to gain access to your system